 A growing body of research supports blood testing as a means for an accurate and affordable diagnostic test for Alzheimer’s, and a new technique may be the most effective version yet.

-Blood tests for Alzheimer’s have existed for a while, some of which have even been shown to have a 100 percent accuracy in diagnosing the disease.
+Blood tests for Alzheimer’s have been in development for some time, some of which have even been shown to have a 100 percent accuracy in diagnosing the disease.
 Some researchers have even taken the concept further, using artificial intelligence and machine learning algorithms to analyze blood samples and predict the progression of neurodegenerative diseases like Alzheimer’s.
 Most blood tests focus on the presence of specific genes which can produce RNA related to Alzheimer’s.

 Among the research presented at the conference was new work from Washington University School of Medicine in St. Louis, where scientists are searching for something new: p-tau-217.
 In a study published in the Journal of Experimental Medicine, a modified fragment of tau protein, p-tau-217 was found to accumulate in the cerebrospinal fluid of people with Alzheimer’s before the onset of symptoms, and also increases in levels as the disease progresses.
 The researchers, led by Dr. Randall Bateman, suspected they might find the same protein in the blood of people with Alzheimer’s, though likely at levels so low that they would be difficult to detect.